Clubs & Organizations

 The mission of the Rotary Club of SW Wisconsin/Platteville is to unite business and professional leaders and to build goodwill throughout the community and the world.

-The group meets the first and third Tuesday of the month at noon at Pioneer Lanes.
+The group meets the first and third Thursday of the month at noon at A&W Restaurant.

 ContactUnited Methodist Church